-All applications must be submitted on the SPRA's online grant platform on or before February 14, 2023.
+All applications must be submitted on the SPRA's online grant platform on or before November 13, 2024 or May 28, 2025.

 SPRA will review the applications to confirm the basic eligibility requirements have been met before determining if applications will be provided to the Member's Initiative Grant Adjudication Committee.
 The Adjudication Committee evaluates the application against set objectives and criteria through a weighted scoring system.